abpframework/abp/docs/en/Distributed-Locking.md

 ````

 This provider contains a method named `TryAcquireAsync` and this method returns null if the lock could not be handled.
 `name` is mandatory.
 It keeps the locked provider name.
-This name should be unique, otherwise it will be seen as a different lock.
+This name should be unique, otherwise, it will be seen as a different lock.
 `timeout` is set as default.
 If it fells deadlock and doesn't work properly you can use define the time to kill it.
 `cancellationToken` is set as default.
 It enables cooperative cancellation between threads, thread pool work items, or Task objects